f5devcentral/f5-rseries-training/docs/rseries_multitenancy.rst

   :align: center
   :scale: 80%

 Each tenant will run as a Virtual Machine via a technology called Kubevirt which allows Virtual Machines to run on top of a containerized architecture.
-The tenant itself will run TMOS, and it will be managed similar to how a vCMP guest is managed.
+The tenant itself will run TMOS, and it will be managed similar to how a vCMP guest is managed on an iSeries appliance.
 In the future when the next generation BIG-IP for Distributed Cloud tenants are supported on rSeries, those tenants will run in their native containerized mode, and not run as a VM.
+They will be able to run side by side on the same appliance.

-Creating a tenant is nearly identical to creating a vCMP guest with a few exceptions.
+Creating a tenant on rSeries is nearly identical to creating a vCMP guest on iSeries with a few exceptions.
 When creating an rSeries tenant, you’ll provide a name, a TMOS image to run inside the tenant, out-of-band IP addressing/mask and gateway, and which VLANs the tenant should inherit.
-Just like a vCMP guest the VLANs are configured at provision time and not within the tenant itself, the tenant will inherit spcific VLANs configured by the admin that were previously configured at the F5OS platform layer.
+Just like a vCMP guest the VLANs are configured at provision time and not within the tenant itself, the tenant will inherit specific VLANs configured by the admin that were previously configured at the F5OS platform layer.

 .. image:: images/rseries_multitenancy/image2.png
   :align: center
   :scale: 70%

 For resource provisioning you can use **Recommended** settings or **Advanced** settings.
 Recommended will allocate memory in proportion the number of vCPU’s assigned to the tenant.
 Advanced mode will allow you to customize the memory allocation for this tenant.
-This is something not possible in iSeries, but now you can over provision memory assigned to the tenant.
+This is something not possible in previous generation iSeries appliances, but now you can over provision memory assigned to the tenant.
 The default memory allocations for Recommended mode are shown below.
-Note: not all rSeries appliances support the maximum number of vCPU's, this will vary by platform.
-Below is for the r100900 which supports up to 36 vCPU's for tennancy.
+Note: Not all rSeries appliances support the maximum number of vCPU's, this will vary by platform.
+Below is for the r10900 platform which supports up to 36 vCPU's for tennancy.

 +-----------------------+--------------------+--------------------------+-----------------+-----------------+
 | **Tenant Size**       | **Physical Cores** | **Logical Cores (vCPU)** | **Min GB RAM**  | **RAM/vCPU**    |